ovh/docs/pages/public_cloud/containers_orchestration/managed_kubernetes/using-lb/guide.fr-fr.md

 > There is a limit of 200 active `LoadBalancer` per Openstack project (also named Openstack tenant).
 This limit can be exceptionally raised upon request through our support team.

 ### Supported Load Balancers

-OVhcloud currently provide two type of load balancers that can be used with Managed Kubernetes Services:
+OVHcloud currently provides two typse of load balancers that can be used with Managed Kubernetes Services:

-- [Load Balancer for Managed Kubernetes](https://www.ovhcloud.com/en-ie/public-cloud/load-balancer-kubernetes/), this load balancer type can only be used to expose ressources of Managed Kubernetes Service.
-Supports up to 2000 requests/second and a 200Mbits/s bandwidth.
+- [Load Balancer for Managed Kubernetes](https://www.ovhcloud.com/fr/public-cloud/load-balancer-kubernetes/), this load balancer type can only be used to expose resources of a Managed Kubernetes Service.
+It supports up to 2000 requests/second and a 200Mbits/s bandwidth.
-- [Network Load Balancer](https://www.ovhcloud.com/en-ie/public-cloud/load-balancer/), based on Openstack Octavia project, this load balancer type can also be used with standard OVHcloud instances.
-You can chose between three Load Balancer size (S,M,L), providing up to 40k requests/second and 2 Gbits/second bandwidth.
-Other advantages are the capability to expose your Load Balancer privately (private-to-private) or publicly using [Floating IPs](https://www.ovhcloud.com/en-ie/public-cloud/floating-ip/) and the possibility to collect metrics.
+- [Network Load Balancer](https://www.ovhcloud.com/fr/public-cloud/load-balancer/), based on the OpenStack Octavia project, this load balancer type can also be used with standard OVHcloud instances.
+You can choose between three Load Balancer sizes (S,M,L), providing up to 40k requests/second and a 2 Gbits/second bandwidth.
+Other advantages are the capability to expose your Load Balancer privately (private-to-private) or publicly using [Floating IPs](https://www.ovhcloud.com/fr/public-cloud/floating-ip/) and the possibility to collect metrics.

 > [!warning]
-> Usage of [Network Load Balancer](https://www.ovhcloud.com/en-ie/public-cloud/load-balancer/) with Managed Kubernetes Service is currently in Alpha phase, you can retrieve all the related information and request an access by joining our [Container & Orchestration dedicated Discord channel](https://discord.com/channels/850031577277792286/1143208429872226325).
+> Usage of the [Network Load Balancer](https://www.ovhcloud.com/en-ie/public-cloud/load-balancer/) with a Managed Kubernetes Service is currently in Alpha phase, you can retrieve all the related information and request an access by joining our [Container & Orchestration dedicated Discord channel](https://discord.com/channels/850031577277792286/1143208429872226325).

 ### Supported annotations

+> [!primary]
+> This part of the documentation applies to [Load Balancer for Managed Kubernetes](https://www.ovhcloud.com/fr/public-cloud/load-balancer-kubernetes/).
+>
-(This part of the documentation applies to [Load Balancer for Managed Kubernetes](https://www.ovhcloud.com/en-ie/public-cloud/load-balancer-kubernetes/).
-A dedicated documentation for [Network Load Balancer](https://www.ovhcloud.com/en-ie/public-cloud/load-balancer/) will be published with the release of the Beta phase.)
+> A dedicated documentation for [Network Load Balancer](https://www.ovhcloud.com/fr/public-cloud/load-balancer/) will be published with the release of the Beta phase.

 There are several annotations available to customize your load balancer: